 Tax Credits: How do tax credits work?

 In this section you will find information about how the tax credits system works.
-You can navigate this section using the links on the left or the links below.

 The annual cycle: Unlike other benefits, tax credits are based on a tax year.
 This section explains the yearly cycle and critical dates during the tax year including claims starting , changing , renewals and finalisation.